Menu

 II.
 Budget and Fiscal Year

-B) The fiscal year for the Society and term of office for its board members shall be May 1st to April 30th.
+B. The fiscal year for the Society and term of office for its board members shall be May 1st to April 30th.

 III.
 Election of Officers and Terms of Office

 All candidates will be members of the Society prior to being nominated.
 The recommendations of the Nominating Committee shall be formally reported to the membership at least thirty (30) days before voting.
 Nominations in addition to the slate proposed by the Nominating Committee may also be submitted to the secretary.
 Candidates unopposed for office shall be elected by acclamation.
 Voting will be by secret ballot and election by simple majority of votes cast.
-In the event of a ballot, a teller shall be appointed by the president.

 IV.
 Committees and Other Appointments

-A) Standing committees shall be created or abolished as required by vote of the Executive Board.
+A. Standing committees shall be created or abolished as required by vote of the Executive Board.
 The president shall appoint the members of standing committees with the appointments to be confirmed by the majority of the Executive Board.

-B) A Nominating Committee of not less than three members of the Society shall be nominated by the nominating committee chair and approved by the board.
+B. A Nominating Committee of not less than three members of the Society shall be nominated by the nominating committee chair and approved by the board.
 Other than the chair, no member of the Nominating Committee shall be appointed from among the present members of the Executive Board.

-VI.
-Access to Organizational Records
+V. Access to Organizational Records

 The Executive Board shall designate an institution to preserve the Society’s records of enduring value.
 All records of the Society shall be open for public inspection.